 Bring the bees to town.
-The idea took shape a few years ago thanks to urban beehives.
+The idea starts a few years ago thanks to urban beehives.
 Each large city has them, perched on the roofs of large buildings or in parks.
 Facilities that allow these pollinating insects to escape pesticides and stop their decline.
 But according to a study, too high a concentration of these apiaries would lead to harmful competition between “domestic” and wild bees.
 Should we throw them in the trash?
 Not so fast.

-Biodiversity workers, bees have been disappearing dramatically for years.
+Biodiversity workers noticed bees have been disappearing dramatically for years.
 To cope, several communities have therefore encouraged the establishment of beehives.
 Paris in the lead.
 According to the last census in 2015 of the city of Paris, the capital had 687 colonies of so-called “domestic” bees, for as many apiaries.
 And since then, their number has continued to increase.
 In 2017, the capital even adopted a “Beehives and pollinators” plan, aimed at continuing to install apiaries by 2020.

 Competition between pollinators

-For three years, several researchers observed the operation of some of these boxes in the capital.
+For three years, several researchers observed the operation of some of these hives in the capital.
 According to their results the density of apiaries is not without consequence.
 Because once the flowers have been collected by the “domestic” bees, there would be nothing left for the wild ones.

 In areas of strong competition, we must therefore organize ourselves.
 We need to place more plants.
 We can plant more honey plants such as lavender, rosemary, or even lime, concludes a beekeeper.